node-pcap/node_pcap/README.md

    > A snapshot length of 65535 should be sufficient, on most if not all networks, to capture all the data available from the packet.

-Note that `node_pcap` always opens the interface in promiscuous mode, which generally requires running as root.
+Note that by default `node_pcap` opens the interface in promiscuous mode, which generally requires running as root.
 Unless you are recklessly roaming about as root already, you'll probably want to start your node program like this:

     sudo node test.js